 The plants, animals, and people that live on and visit Santa Cruz Island are linked together.
 The introduction of nonnative plants and animals has caused extinctions and endangered native species.
-The National Park Service and its partners are removing the nonnative species that have caused harm and restoring the missing pieces so the island's natural processes will work in balance again breeding program for the
+The National Park Service and its partners are removing the nonnative species that have caused harm and restoring the missing pieces so the island's natural processes will work in balance again.